team-abyss-p2/finnby/README.md

-In a development process, running the build command on every change is fastidious so you might want to use `yarn run watch` or `npm run watch` instead: it will start the Circle-Vision CLI in watch mode, rebuilding your code automatically on every change.
+In a development process, running the build command on every change is fastidious so you might want to use `yarn run watch` or `npm run watch` instead: it will start the Finnby CLI in watch mode, rebuilding your code automatically on every change.

 Now what if we want our panel to fade in when it get loaded ?
 In Panorama animations use CSS keyframes, so we'll need to create a new CSS file alongside